jewetnitg/edia-frontend-build-proposal/README.md

 # Installing
 Check out this repository using git, and run ```npm install``` in the root of the repository.
-Please note that you need to have nodejs installed on your system.
+Please note that you need to have nodejs installed on your system!

 # Building
 Building the project is done though gulp, to build the project run ```gulp build```.